shubham-pathak22/zendesk-coding-challenge/README.md

 ## Data

-By default the application uses the files present in the resources folder as input files.
+By default the application uses the files present in the `resources` folder as input files.
 ```
 $ ls src/main/resources/*.json
 users.json tickets.json organizations.json
 ```
-To use other files as input, please edit the config.properties to provide complete path for the files.
+To provide other files as input, please edit the `config.properties` to provide complete path for the files.
 ```
 $ cat src/main/resources/config.properties
 user.json.path=